ginkgobioworks/gen/docs/graph_operators.md

 <figure style="margin-left: auto; margin-right: auto">
 <img src="./figures/operators/split_left.png" width=600 alt="Figure 1">
 <figcaption width=800><b>Figure 1</b>: <kbd> gen make chunks chr1 --breakpoints 15 --overlap 4</kbd><br>
- (a) Chr1 sequence graph with desired breakpoint indicated as dotted line.
+ (a) Chr1 graph with desired breakpoint indicated as dotted line.
- (b) A left chunk with a forward overlap of 4 nucleotides is created by moving the End mode of the graph.
+ (b) A left chunk with a forward overlap of 4 nucleotides is created by moving the End node of the graph.
 Block 1:20-31 is shown to indicate the change (dashed line = reference), it cannot be accessed on any path between start and end.
  (c) Right chunk without overlap compared to the breakpoint.
 For this chunk the edge from the start node is moved instead.

 </figcaption>